tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/index.md

 -   [Skillset operations](skillset-operations.md).
 Part of a [cognitive search](https://docs.microsoft.com/azure/search/cognitive-search-concept-intro) workload, a skillset defines a series of enrichment processing.
 A skillset is consumed by an indexer.

 -   [Synonym map operations](synonym-map-operations.md).
-A synonym map is service-level resource that containers user-defined synonyms.
+A synonym map is service-level resource that contains user-defined synonyms.
 This resource is maintained independently from search indexes.
 Once uploaded, you can point any searchable field to the synonym map (one per field).

  A separate REST API is provided for service administration, including provisioning the service or altering capacity.
 For more information, see [Azure Search Management REST](~/docs-ref-conceptual/searchmanagement/index.md).